allisontran/Lab-1/Lab1(Group3).md

 intercept = 0.6213770978761325
 $$y=0.04793591266894401x+0.6213770978761325$$

-#2) "Does absorbance increase linearly with concentration of the red dye?"
+2) "Does absorbance increase linearly with concentration of the red dye?"
-#Yes, absorbance increases linearly with concentration until a certain threshold where the solution has become opaque.
+  Yes, absorbance increases linearly with concentration until a certain threshold where the solution has become opaque.
 After removing the last two data points (that are past the mentioned threshold), our experimental data roughly fits a linear regression model; its lack of accuracy is due to experimental error, but a general linear shape can be seen from the graph generated from the data.

 3) What is the value of the extinction coefficient, ε?
 The extinction coefficient is calculated by A = εbc.
 Since the data is meant to model a linear trend, ε = A/bc can be calculated using any data point on the line.
 Using the second data point: